 How is Alzheimer's disease diagnosed?

 As the symptoms progress slowly, it can be difficult to realise that there's a problem.
-In the early stages the symptoms are often dismissed as a sign of ageing.
+In the early stages of the disease the symptoms are often dismissed as a sign of ageing.
 However, early diagnosis of Alzheimer's disease is very important in order that you can plan for the future and receive the best treatment and support that can be offered.

 In the UK, the National Institute for Health and Care Excellence (NICE) advises perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computerised tomography (SPECT) to see whether the diagnosis is Alzheimer's disease or any other cause of dementia.